 - Beavers are primarily nocturnal, meaning most of their feeding and working happens at night.

 - Beavers don’t have many predators and normally live up to ten years.

 How can beavers be a nuisance to humans?

-- In developing and maintaining their habitat, beavers may damage trees and cause excessive flooding.
+- In developing and maintaining their habitat, beavers may remove and damage trees, block watercourses and cause excessive flooding.